 The web is a cool place.
-We have many platforms, social networks, never-ending content, independent websites; and most of it was built on technology intended to be decentralized and democratic, which greatly contributed to the diversity of services and organizations participating.
+We have many platforms, social networks, never-ending content, independent websites; and most of it was built on technology intended to be decentralized and democratic, which greatly contributed to a diversity of participating services and organizations.

-That's because recent developments on the web haven't always followed the same principles of openness and user empowerment.
-Corporations behind big platforms are financially incentivized to silo themselves, cut off the competition and constrain the users who supposedly own the content they produce.
-Hoarding and monopolizing data is how these companies are able to grow engagement for their ads and services businesses, so strong regulation is generally the only reason why a silo would open up.
+Corporations behind big platforms are financially incentivized to cut off the competition and constrain the users who supposedly own the content they produce.
+Hoarding and monetizing data is how these companies are able to grow engagement for their ads and services businesses, so strong regulation is generally the only reason why a silo would open up.

 But policymaking is slow and overloaded with tough decisions, having to react to an ever changing technology landscape and fight against the interests of the biggest corporations in the world.
+It is vital, but it takes time.
 Fortunately there's no need to wait.
-The independent web is a grassroots movement to nudge the web back into a more decentralized but interconnected place.
+The independent web, IndieWeb for short, is a grassroots movement to nudge the web back into a more decentralized but interconnected place.

 Having an personal Internet Domain Name is the first step towards taking ownership of one's online identity and taking control over an own corner of the Web.
 Because the domain serves as bedrock to that identity, it should be chosen carefully and considered permanent as much as possible.
 A domain costs money, but a cheap one costs less than a telephone landline.